 - Security and Disaster Planning & Recovery

-Myth #5: Moving payroll is a nightmare.
+Myth #5: "Moving payroll is a nightmare."

-Luckily, payroll providers know this which is why most of them have entire teams dedicated solely to getting clients up and running and ensuring a smooth transition.
-So, if you're worried about the move then communicate your fears and they should be able to give you more information on what the process will be like and who you can turn to for help.
-While the prospect of moving payroll may seem daunting, in the end it's more important to focus on the benefits of moving payroll: streamlined functionality with cloud computing, more time, increased compliance, cost savings, and more.
+Luckily, payroll providers know this -- that's why most of them have entire teams dedicated to getting new clients up and running to ensure a smooth transition.
+So, if you're worried about the move, communicate your fears.
+A good provider should give you clear information on what the process will be like and who you can turn to for help.
+While the prospect of moving payroll may seem daunting, it's more important to focus on the long-tail benefits: streamlined functionality with cloud computing, more time for you to focus on the business, increased compliance, cost savings, and more.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal advice.
 If you have any legal questions regarding this content or related issues, then you should consult with your professional legal advisor.

 Editor's Note: This post was originally published November 5th, 2018 and has been completely revamped and updated for accuracy and comprehensiveness.